-Trust is the paramount quality of strong and thriving leadership because people don’t want to work for someone who they don’t trust.
+Trust is the paramount quality of strong and thriving leadership.
+Here are some behaviors that don’t display trust.

-- Not telling the entire story
+Not telling the entire story

-- Acting or speaking disrespectfully
+Acting or speaking disrespectfully

-The simple act of not being completely honest on even the small issues, you are sub-communicating to others that you’re also susceptible to lying to them about the important matters.
+The simple act of not being completely honest on even the small issues, you are sub-communicating to others you’re also susceptible to lying to them about the important matters.

-- Setting clear expectations
+Setting clear expectations

-- Under-promising and over-delivering
+Under-promising and over-delivering

-- Making others’ priorities your priorities
+Making others’ priorities your priorities

 Among all the ways to build trust, leading by example is by far the best.